 On January 23, 2014, the Air Resources Board (ARB or Board) adopted Resolution 14-2 which directed staff to engage all interested stakeholders to provide input on the development of a Sustainable Freight Strategy (Strategy) document by the end of 2014.
-The purpose of the Strategy is to identify and prioritize actions that move California towards a sustainable freight transport system that is characterized by zero or near-zero emissions, and increased competitiveness of the logistics system.
+The purpose of the Strategy is to identify and prioritize actions to move California towards a sustainable freight transport system that is characterized by improved efficiency, zero or near-zero emissions, and increased competitiveness of the logistics system.
 This is a vital part of our efforts to reduce localized health risk near freight facilities, attain air quality standards in each region, and reduce California's contributions to global climate change.
-The Strategy also recognizes other freight system priorities, including: reliability, velocity and capacity; integration with the national and international freight transportation system; transition to cleaner, renewable transportation energy sources; and a system that supports healthy, livable communities.
+The Strategy also recognizes other freight system priorities, including: reliability, velocity and capacity; integration with the national and international freight transportation systems; transition to cleaner, renewable transportation energy sources; and a system that supports healthy, livable communities.
 In addition, the Strategy must recognize the value of improving the competitiveness of our ports and logistics industry; creating jobs in California and training local workers to support the new transport system; increasing energy security; and improving mobility.
-The Strategy will include recommendations for near-term actions that come out of stakeholder input and technology assessments for truck, rail, ship, commercial harbor craft, air cargo, and cargo handling equipment.
+The Strategy will include recommendations for near-term actions that are informed by stakeholder input, sector-based technology assessments, and staff's analyses.
 ARB staff is also working closely with Caltrans and the California Freight Advisory Committee to ensure the State’s freight efforts are coordinated.

 - Sign up for our email listserve to receive notices of meetings, document availability, and other relevant information.